All About You (Rolling Stones song)

 "All About You" is a song by the Rolling Stones featured as the closing track to their 1980 album Emotional Rescue.
 It is sung by guitarist Keith Richards.

 Credited to the writing team of Mick Jagger and Richards, "All About You" is solely the work of Richards.
 The song is a slow bittersweet ballad that has been interpreted as a final comment on the Anita Pallenberg romance that began in 1967 and ended in 1979 when Richards met his future wife model Patti Hansen.
 Richards' lyrics and singing express mixed feelings of attachment and revulsion; however, the song may also be interpreted as an early sign of the fracturing relationship between Richards and Jagger, the longtime leaders of the band.
 Richards had "cleaned up" after his 1977 Toronto heroin bust and wanted to take more responsibility back from Jagger.
 The lead singer and businessman had kept the band rolling through the worst period of Richards' excesses in the 70s, and in several interviews, Richards stated he immediately encountered resistance from Jagger regarding his new interest in taking some of the front man's burden.

 Richards said in 2002, "I went through a very tough thing in the early '80s with Mick.
 So you get some songs like 'All About You,' to name just one.
 There's more on some of the Expensive Winos records."
 Saxophonist Bobby Keys said of the song, "It had a little bit of sentimental input there about his feelings for Mick at the time.
 Just listen to the lyrics".
+Richards later clarified in his 2010 autobiography: "there's never one thing a song's about but, in this case, if it was about anything, it was probably more about Mick."
 In the song, Richards bemoans a relationship he's in with harsh lyrics: